teja-app/teja/README.md

 Our AI doesn't just read your entries – it understands them.
 Discover meaningful connections and interpretations you might have missed, helping you see your experiences in a new light.

 ### 🔒 Your Thoughts, Safely Guarded
 We believe your inner world deserves the utmost protection.
-With bank-level encryption and a unique mnemonic recovery system, your private reflections stay private.
+With a unique mnemonic recovery system, your private reflections stay private.
 Express yourself freely, knowing your journey is yours alone.

 ### 🔄 Your Journey, Seamlessly Connected
-Access your encrypted journal entries and mood data across all your iOS devices.
+Access your journal entries and mood data across all your iOS devices.
 Your safe space travels with you, ready whenever inspiration (or frustration) strikes.

 ### 💡 Guidance That Grows With You
 Receive AI-powered advice that adapts to your changing needs.
 Whether you're facing a tough decision or celebrating a victory, Teja offers personalized strategies to help you navigate life's ups and downs.